DanielTian97/agentic_rag_predictions/README.md

 and target ∈ {performance, utility}.

 ### 4. Train the prediction head and obtain P_i and U_i predictions

+Merge the unsupervised features, the six supervised prediction signals, and, for the probing-enhanced setting, prob and diff_prob, by iteration qid.
+The resulting CSV must also retain the trajectory metadata and target/split columns required by the prediction-head training code.

 ```bash
 python -m predictions.prediction_head.train \